blueburrito24/obsidiannotes/Wishlist.md

 	926.28 \- 300 - 43 for Kalaam app annual \= 583.28gbp (Third Term)

 	*These two are general spending budgets.
 They can be for anything from [[Wishlist]] or Game Wishlist or [[Comics Wishlist.base]]*
-	See Wishlist Archives for stuff I've already bought.

 ## General Wishlist